kathrinlin/customizing-aspnetcore-book/manuscript/08-modelbinders.md

 [Steve Gordon](https://twitter.com/stevejgordon) wrote about a second option in his blog post: [Custom ModelBinding in ASP.NET MVC Core](https://www.stevejgordon.co.uk/html-encode-string-aspnet-core-model-binding/).
 He uses a `ModelBinderProvider` to add the `ModelBinder` to the list of existing ones.

-I personally prefer the explicit declaration, because the most custom `ModelBinders` will be pretty specific to an action or to an specific type and `theres` no hidden magic in the background.
+I personally prefer the explicit declaration, because the most custom `ModelBinders` will be pretty specific to an action or to a specific type and `there's` no hidden magic in the background.

 ## Testing the ModelBinder

 To test it, we need to create a new Request in Postman.
 I set the request type to POST and put the URL https://localhost:5001/api/persons in the address bar.
-No I need to add the CSV data in the body of the request.
+Now I need to add the CSV data in the body of the request.
 Because it is a URL formatted body, I needed to put the data as `persons` variable into the body:

 ```text
 persons=Id,FirstName,LastName,Age,EmailAddress,Address,City,Phone